gopro/labs/docs/log/README.md

 ## 8. The Highlight Rolloff Option

-The **Highlight Rolloff** feature applies a multi-stage HSV-space compression to the decoded image before the output transfer function.
+The **Highlight Rolloff** feature applies a multi-stage HSV-space (Hue Saturation Value) compression to the decoded image before the output transfer function.
 It is designed to produce a more film-like response to overexposure rather than a hard digital clip.

 ### When to Use Rolloff